tremor-rs/tremor-www-docs/course/operations/index.md

 Create a **`binding.yaml`**  with a binding `lab02` that links the sink and source to the pipeline.

-Note since we called the pipeline file `apache.trickle` the pipeline will be named `apache`.
+Note: Since we called the pipeline file `apache.trickle`, the pipeline will be named `apache`.

 <hr/>